 Mother’s Day: For All Kinds of Moms

-Posted on: General
+Posted on: Fertility

 Mother’s Day isn’t a cheerful time in every household.
 For same sex couples, and for those who struggle with fertility, Mother’s Day can be a difficult reminder.
 But motherhood can mean so many things to so many different people.
 Traditional parental roles are evolving.
 Women are nurturing significant relationships with their maternal instincts.
 Whether it’s a younger sibling, niece, nephew, cousin, coworker, or friend, undeniable maternal bonds can be formed.

 In an article from the The Guardian titled “Kim Cattrall: I consider myself a mother despite not having offspring,” Canadian actress Kim Cattrall opens up about her feelings on motherhood.
 Although she has no biological children, she still considers herself a mother.
 She explains:

 There is a way to become a mother in this day and age which doesn’t include your name on the child’s birth certificate.
 You can express that maternal side, very clearly, very strongly.
 It feels very satisfying.